BryanWilhite/Blog/presentation/entry/2015/2015-04-03-entity-framework-and-json-net.md

 var segments = GetContext().Segments
         .Include(i => i.ChildSegments)
         .Include(i => i.ChildSegments)
-        .Where(i => (i.ParentSegmentId == null) &amp;&amp; i.IsActive.HasValue &amp;&amp; i.IsActive.Value)
+        .Where(i => (i.ParentSegmentId == null) && i.IsActive.HasValue && i.IsActive.Value)
         .OrderBy(i => i.SegmentName);
 ```

 I did not bother run SQL Profiler and dissect the SQL but in both cases there were no “grandchild” segments.
 (By the way, it’s been a few years so I should help to mention that EF6 over SQL Server still does not support the Nullable extension method `GetValueOrDefault()`.
-So, for the example above, we see `i.IsActive.HasValue &amp;&amp; i.IsActive.Value` in place of `i.IsActive.GetValueOrDefault()`.)
+So, for the example above, we see `i.IsActive.HasValue && i.IsActive.Value` in place of `i.IsActive.GetValueOrDefault()`.)

 So my need for these “grandchild” segments suggests (correctly) that my `Segment` type has a “parent” `Segment`.
 This “self-join” can cause JSON.NET to throw a circular-reference exception and/or an out-of-memory exception (as it travels from parent to children—and children of children).
 Moreover, the `Segment` has a Documents collection (where each `Document` has a `Segment`—faithfully duplicated by JSON.NET until it runs out of memory!)
 To address these issues I have this: